HC refuses interim bail to Arnab, asks him to move lower court | Law-Order

 With the high court refusing interim bail to Goswami, his stay at the Taloja jail will be extended.
 Goswami and the two others were arrested by Alibaug police in Maharashtra's Raigad district on November 4 in connection with the suicide of architect-interior designer Anvay Naik and his mother in 2018 over alleged non-payment of dues by companies of the accused.

-The HC in its order on Monday said, "The petitioners have the efficacious remedy of seeking bail before the sessions court concerned.
-We have already noted earlier that if such bail plea is filed, then the sessions court shall decide the same in four days."
+The HC in its order on Monday said, "The petitioners have an alternate and efficacious remedy of seeking bail before the sessions court concerned.
+We have already noted earlier that ifsuch bail plea is filed, then the sessions court shall decide the same in four days."
 The bench noted that refusal of the interim bail applications shall not affect the remedy available to the petitioners to seek regular bail.
 It said the sessions court shall hear and decide the bail pleas on merits.

 "Rejection of interim order shall not be construed as an impediment to the petitioners seeking alternate remedies.
 The observations made in this order rejecting interim bail are prima facie only," the high court said in its order.